 We also recognise the importance that quality and long-term protection of parks and green spaces have on our health and wellbeing; they are vital to our everyday experiences.
 So whether ten-minutes, five-minutes or another distance again though, in all of these measures it is interesting to consider whether a single standard of proximity to green space can really capture what is important about how and where people are using them to connect with the environment and other people.
 As noted, our Guidance for Outdoor Sport and Play gives different walking distances for different types of green space ranging from short distances for local play areas to longer distances for formal sports provision.
 It seems logical that someone would be less willing to travel a long distance to take their children to the swings, but would be more willing to spend more time making their way to a destination park or somewhere which has facilities which are less commonly found.

-As part of our future development of the Green Space Index we will be continuing this discussion and as part of the Summer of Parks would like to know what you think.
+We'd also like to know what you think.
 How far would you be willing to walk to reach your local park or green space?
 Would you be willing to travel further if the park had facilities you wanted to use and what would influence your choice of where and how far to travel?
 Let us know by tweeting your thoughts and tagging @FieldsInTrust.

 This article was originally published on 1st June 2019.
 It was updated on 27th May 2020 to reflect the findings of the latest release of the Green Space Index.